open-policy-agent/gatekeeper/docs/design/design.md

 ### open-policy agent(OPA)

 open-policy-agent(OPA) service is the policy engine for the kubernetes policy controller.
-It performs evaluations as called by `kubernetes-policy-controller`.
+It performs evaluations as called by `gatekeeper`.
 For our `audit` requirement OPA can not be used as a standalone.
 We also chose to use OPA as a service (instead of using as a lib) as it allows to

 1. Decouple the kubernetes admission controller logic from the policy engine.
 2. When needed, the policy engine can be hosted outside of the cluster.